getcarina/getcarina.com/_tutorials/001-containers-101.md

 the only applications running on the system, even if there are actually hundreds.

 The host also controls how much of its resources can be used by a container.
-By governing resources such as CPU, RAM, and network bandwidth, the host ensures that each container gets the resources it needs without impacting the performance of other containers running on the host.
+By governing resources such as CPU, and RAM, the host ensures that each container gets the resources it needs without impacting the performance of other containers running on the host.